Deducting Business Interest Expenses on Your Taxes

 Interest on Business Debts

-- Both you and the lender intend that the debt be repaid.
-You need to show that you are making payments and that the lender is depositing those payments.
+- You need to show that you are making payments and that the lender is depositing those payments.
 A person-to-person loan with no activity might be suspect.

-- You and the lender have a true debtor-creditor relationship.
-That is, there is an arms-length transaction; it's not just you and your brother who loaned you money and doesn't want to be repaid.
+- That is, there is an arms-length transaction; it's not just you and your brother who loaned you money and doesn't want to be repaid.

 Deducting Types of Business Interest Expenses